Skip to content

 Step 6: Go to appointment and apply for residence permit

-Appointments at the Foreigners’ Authority generally last no longer than thirty minutes.
-The meetings are almost always conducted in German, so if the applicant doesn’t speak German, you may want to make arrangements for someone from your company to go with them.
+Appointments at the Foreigners' Authority generally last no longer than thirty minutes.
+The meetings are almost always conducted in German, so if the applicant speaks something other than German, you may want to arrange for someone from your company to accompany them.

-Assuming the applicant has filled out the required forms completely and provided supporting documentation, the interview should go smoothly.
-The normal processing time is 8 to 12 weeks.
-Residence permits are usually issued as a plastic card or a sticker that’s placed inside of the applicants’ passport.
-The length of time for which they are valid will vary depending on type of permit, duration of work contract, etc.
+Assuming the applicant has filled out the required forms entirely and provided supporting documentation, the interview should go smoothly.
+The average processing time is 8 to 12 weeks.

 FAQs